-Although Dr. Kemp has been in touch with me a few times since 2016, I have been reluctant to write more posts on HairClone during the past several years.
-I did not want to repeat the same news unless there was truly a groundbreaking development.
-Moreover, since Dr. Kemp was formerly the CEO of Intercytex, I was a bit wary of yet another disappointment for us hair loss sufferers.
+Although Dr. Kemp has since been in touch with me, I am reluctant to write more frequent posts on HairClone.
+I do not want to repeat follicle banking related news unless there is a groundbreaking development in actual hair multiplication.
+Dr. Kemp was formerly the CEO of Intercytex.
+I hope he uses his past experiences to prevent another disappointment for us hair loss sufferers.

 HairClone Begins Follicle Banking

 In any event, it seems like HairClone has not disbanded or gone silent, but is moving forward full steam.
-The company is starting its follicle banking service after getting UK government approval earlier this week.
+The company is starting its follicle banking service after earlier this week getting UK government approval.
 In fact the company will be the world’s first ever hair follicle banking system.
-Press release: HairClone follicle banking.
+Press release: follicle banking.

-The logic behind banking your currently healthy hair folicles is similar to the logic behind banking young sperm, of your young eggs, or even newborn umbilical cord blood banking.
+The logic behind banking your currently healthy hair follicles is similar to the logic behind banking young sperm, of your young eggs, or even newborn umbilical cord blood banking.

 Both males and females over age 18 will be able to have around 50 follicle units extracted, cryopreserved and stored for future use (when hair multiplication or cloning type treatments are available).
 Cryopreservation and storage of hair follicles at -150C at essentially “stops the clock” when it comes to further hair loss, thinning or miniaturization.

 It has been some months since we last chatted, but I just wanted to let you know that we have been working hard.
 We have now been authorized by the UK’s Human Tissue Authority (HTA) to begin to bank cryopreserved follicles.
 In order to gain this approval, we had to carry out extensive validation studies to show that we could:

 - Ship, test and thaw the follicles.

 - Extract viable cells that could be culture expanded.